 15 “Let the peace of Christ rule in your hearts… And be thankful.
 16 Let the message of Christ dwell among you richly… 17 And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through him.”

 What motivates us?
-That’s best summed up in one of our mottos: “Heart to God and hand to man”….Perhaps you yourself are looking for meaning in your life.
+That’s best summed up in one of the Salvation Army mottos: “Heart to God and hand to man”….Perhaps you yourself are looking for meaning in your life.
 Your successes and accomplishments have brought little joy in the end, and you wonder how can I know my life matters?

-Well, it’s all about a little baby, who was born at Christmas 2015 years ago, in a humble stable, surrounded by the sounds and smells of animals and hay – a gift of love from the father above, for you, so that you could know Him, and find your meaning in Him.
-You see, Love really does change everything…
+Well, it’s all about a little baby, who was born at Christmas over 2000 years ago, in a humble stable, surrounded by the sounds and smells of animals and hay – a gift of love from the father above, for you, so that you could know Him, and find your meaning in Him.
+You see, Love really does change everything… and this is why we do what we do.

 WRITTEN BY: SUSAN MCMILLAN